Who are the Archaeologists?

 - Matthew Symonds

-Matt is a Senior Research Associate at CELL, directs the development of humanistic content under the direction of Lisa Jardine, and serves as the primary point of contact and coordination between the humanities and technology teams for the Archaeology of Reading project.
+Matt is a Senior Research Associate at CELL, directs the development of humanistic content, and serves as the primary point of contact and coordination between the humanities and technology teams for the Archaeology of Reading project.
 His research interests include the history of information, the miscommunication of ideas, and early modern cultural history.

 - Jaap Geraerts